wavemaker/docs/learn/app-development/deployment/configuration-management.md

 </context-param>
 ```

-### Points to note
+### Points to Note

-If configured, this property source is registered as the first property source in the spring environment, and this property source will be called during the Bootstrap of the application.
+1. When configured, this property source is registered as the first property source in the spring environment and this property source will be called during the bootstrap of the application.
-The property source’s getProperty() may be called multiple times for the same property key (every time there is a usage of it).
-Hence you need to cache the properties in case the property values are retrieved using a database or an API request.
+2. The property source's `getProperty()` may be called multiple times for the same property key every time it uses it.
+Hence it would be best if you cached the properties in case the property values are retrieved using a database or an API request.
-Since this property source is started/called even before spring context is initialized, we cannot use any spring beans inside this implementation.
+3. Since this property source is started or called even before spring context is initialized, you cannot use any spring beans inside this implementation.

 ## Dynamic Property Source

-WaveMaker introduces another property source called Dynamic Property Source, which is to be used to provide the configuration based on application runtime context such as Logged in user’s context.
+WaveMaker introduced another property source called Dynamic Property Source, which provides the configuration based on application runtime context such as Logged in user's context.

-This is useful to multi-tenant applications where you want to route the user to different rest API servers based on the logged-in user’s tenant or role.
+Dynamic Property Source is useful to multi-tenant applications where you want to route the user to different REST API servers based on the logged-in user's tenant or role.
 However, not all properties can be multi-tenantable.
-As of the 10.8 release, only the REST service-based properties can be provided through this property source.
+As of the [10.8 release](/learn/wavemaker-release-notes/v10.8.0), only the REST service-based properties can be provided through this property source.

-One needs to extend the [AbstractDynamicPropertySource](https://github.com/wavemaker/wavemaker-app-runtime-services/blob/master/wavemaker-app-runtime-core/src/main/java/com/wavemaker/runtime/core/props/AbstractDynamicPropertySource.java) and provide the implementation for the getProperty() method as given below.
+You should extend the [AbstractDynamicPropertySource](https://github.com/wavemaker/wavemaker-app-runtime-services/blob/master/wavemaker-app-runtime-core/src/main/java/com/wavemaker/runtime/core/props/AbstractDynamicPropertySource.java) and provide the implementation for the `getProperty()` method as given below.

 ```java
 public class MyAppDynamicPropertySource extends AbstractDynamicPropertySource {